brian14708/wh-briefings/statements-releases/2021-12/2021-12-01-a-message-to-the-congress-on-the-agreement-between-the-government-of-the-united-states-of-america-the-government-of-australia-and-the-government-of-the-united-kingdom-of-great-britain-and-northern-i.md

 date: '2021-12-01'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/01/a-message-to-the-congress-on-the-agreement-between-the-government-of-the-united-states-of-america-the-government-of-australia-and-the-government-of-the-united-kingdom-of-great-britain-and-northern-i/
 published_time: 2021-12-01 18:31:29-05:00
-title: A Message to the Congress on the Agreement between the Government of the United States of America, the Government of Australia, and the Government of the United Kingdom of Great Britain and Northern Ireland
+title: "A Message to the Congress on the Agreement between the Government of the United\_\
+  States of America, the Government of Australia, and the Government of the United\
+  \ Kingdom of Great Britain and Northern\_Ireland"
 ---

 TO THE CONGRESS OF THE UNITED STATES: